Learning Frequency and Memory-Aware Prompts for Multi-Modal Object Tracking: Experiment

 \subsection{Comparison of Tunable Parameter.}

 To evaluate the impact of different components on the tunable parameter and model complexity, we conduct a comparison of tunable parameters on the LasHeR dataset.
 As shown in Table~\ref{tabletun}, the first row represents the baseline model, where all components except the patch-embedding layer are frozen, resulting in a total of 93.4M parameters, with 1.9M being tunable.
-The second row shows the result of making all components of the baseline tunable, which improves the tracking performance by 4.3\% in precision rate and 3.7\% in success rates, however, the number of tunable parameters rises to 93.4M.
+The second row shows the result of making all components of the baseline tunable, which improves the tracking performance by 4.3\% in precision rate and 3.7\% in success rates; however, the number of tunable parameters rises to 93.4M.
 In the third row, the proposed visual adapter is added to the baseline and made learnable, adding only 1.9M tunable parameters, while improving the tracking performance by 5.9\% in precision rate and 4.7\% in success rate, compared to the baseline.
 The last row shows the final version of the proposed method, which has 98.9M model parameters and 7.3M of them are tunable.
+In addition, our method introduces about 1 GFlops computational cost more than the baseline.